wdi-sg/gitbook-2018/11-projects/project-1/readme.md

 ---

 ## Project Feedback + Evaluation
-Both Project 1a and Project 1b will be graded on the same rubric.
+Both Project 1a and Project 1b will have the same basic requirements

 ---